opencaching/okapi/README.md

 ### Who's using OKAPI? ###

-OKAPI Project started in August 2011.
-Currently it is being used by the following Opencaching sites:
+OKAPI Project started in August 2011 and has become the standard API for national Opencaching sites.
+Currently it is being used by the following sites:

   * https://www.opencaching.pl/okapi/
   * https://www.opencaching.de/okapi/ (+.it +.fr)